Oxford University Press facade

 Oxford University Press

-Oxford University Press (OUP) is a department of the University of Oxford.
-It furthers the University's objective of excellence in research, scholarship, and education by publishing worldwide.
+Oxford University Press (OUP) is a department of the University of Oxford, and shares the mission to further excellence in research, scholarship, and education by publishing worldwide.

-Oxford University Press is the largest university press in the world, publishing for three primary markets: research, education, and English language teaching.
-OUP’s mission is to create world-class academic and educational resources and make them available as widely as possible.
+Oxford University Press publishes for three primary markets: research, education, and English language teaching.
+Its mission is to create world-class academic and educational resources and make them available as widely as possible.

 History